menu

 Overview

-After a successful Round 1, the U.S. Department of Energy (DOE) Office of Electricity (OE) is excited to announce Round 2 of the Energy Storage Innovations Prize.
-This single-phase, $300,000 competition aims to gain insights on innovative, emerging, and next-generation energy storage solutions that address niche markets and inform the DOE’s strategy on transformative storage technologies to accelerate grid modernization for all consumers, while achieving needed reliability, affordability, and energy security.
+After a successful Round 1, the U.S. Department of Energy (DOE) Office of Electricity (OE) is excited to announce Round 2 of the Energy Storage Innovations Prize is now open for submissions.
+This single-phase, $300,000 competition aims to gain insights on innovative, emerging, and next-generation energy storage solutions that address niche markets and inform the DOE’s strategy on transformative storage technologies to accelerate grid modernization for all consumers, while achieving needed reliability, affordability, resilience, and energy security.

-This competition places a focus on less conventional use cases (e.g., remote and/or underserved communities and extreme climate) and innovative (less mature) energy storage technology solutions, across all duration scales, to advance the market landscape.
+This competition places a focus on less conventional use cases (e.g., remote communities, extreme operating conditions) and innovative (less mature) energy storage technology solutions, across all duration scales, to advance the market landscape.

-Submissions will be judged on how innovative the use case and solution are, the strength of the plan, and other unique benefits including equity, supply chain considerations, and other factors.
+Submissions will be judged on how innovative the use case and solution are, the strength of the plan, and other unique benefits.

 Prizes

-Up to five Champions will receive a $50,000 cash prize each and up to five Finalists will receive a $10,000 cash prize each.
+Up to five Storage Innovations Champions will receive a $50,000 cash prize each and up to five Storage Innovations Finalists will receive a $10,000 cash prize each.

 Competitor Eligibility & Guidelines

-The competition is open to individuals; academia, non-federal government entities, small businesses, start-ups, entrepreneurs, and other inventors who are working on nascent or emerging energy storage innovations that address less conventional use cases (e.g., remote and/or underserved communities and extreme climate) all subject to the full requirements in the Official Rules (coming soon).
-Competitors may be individuals or teams.
+The competition is open to individuals; academia, non-federal government entities, small businesses, start-ups, entrepreneurs, and other inventors who are working on nascent or emerging energy storage innovations that address less conventional use cases (e.g., serving communities in remote environments, extreme operating conditions) all subject to the full requirements in the Official Rules.

-Please review the Official Rules (coming soon) for the complete submission process and instructions for participating in this prize.
-If your question isn’t directly addressed in the rules document, we encourage all competitors to use the public Forum tab on HeroX where a prize administrator will respond as soon as possible.
+Please review the Official Rules for the complete submission process and instructions for participating in this prize.

 Solutions of Interest